IsaacGubelin/guessNumber_in_C/README.md

 The program will say if your guess is high or low.

-When the number is guessed, you will be conngratulated and the program will end.
+When the number is guessed, you will be congratulated and the program will end.